-The Foundation’s grantmaking approach centers on the Switzer Environmental Fellowship as our core strategy for investing in environmental leaders.
-Each year, twenty Switzer Fellows are selected from graduate schools in New England and California to receive the Fellowship based on their leadership accomplishments, leadership potential, and commitment to environmental protection, innovation and applied outcomes.
-Click here for the detailed criteria for the Switzer Environmental Fellowship Program.
+The foundation’s grantmaking approach centers on the Switzer Environmental Fellowship as our core strategy for investing in environmental leaders.
+Each year, twenty Switzer Fellows are selected from graduate schools in New England and California to receive the fellowship based on their leadership accomplishments, leadership potential, and commitment to environmental protection, innovation and applied outcomes.
+Click here for the detailed criteria for the Switzer Environmental Fellowship.

-The focus on graduate students is strategically important because the Fellowship offers not only funding for academic study, but also professional development, access to other grant support, mentoring, coaching and networking with colleagues across a wide range of environmental topics, professional sectors and geographic interests.
-Although the Fellowship is only available for individuals attending graduate schools in New England and California, once Fellows graduate, the follow-on grant programs such as the Leadership Grant Program, Network Innovation Grants Program and the Professional Development Fund are available to them regardless of where they live and work.
+The focus on graduate students is strategically important because the fellowship offers more than the cash award for academic study.
+It also offers leadership development trainings, access to other grant support, mentoring, coaching and networking with colleagues across a wide range of environmental topics, professional sectors and geographic interests.
+Although the fellowship is only available for individuals attending graduate schools in New England and California, once fellows graduate, the follow-on grant programs such as the Leadership Grant, Network Innovation grants and the Professional Development Fund are available to them regardless of where they live and work.

-Since 1986, the Fellowship program has awarded nearly 600 Fellowships.
-Our Fellows are experts who are innovative problem-solvers and visionaries for a sustainable environmental future for all of us.
+Since 1986, the fellowship program has awarded more than 700 fellowships.
+Our fellows are experts who are innovative problem-solvers and visionaries for a sustainable environmental future for all of us.